kaloz/mwlwifi/README.md

   marvell,chainmask = <4 4>; => Specify antenna number, default is 4x4.
 For WRT1200AC, you must set these values to 2x2.

-  marvell,powertable => Sprcify external power table.
-If your device needs external power table, you must provide the power table via this parameter, otherwise the Tx power will be pretty lower.
+  marvell,powertable => Specify external power table.
+If your device needs external power table, you must provide the power table via this parameter, otherwise the Tx power will be pretty low.

 root@lede:/# cat /sys/kernel/debug/ieee80211/phy0/mwlwifi/info